×

 If you have not spent a lot of time in Bergen aan Zee, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Bergen aan Zee, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Bergen aan Zee for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time.
 It also gives you the freedom to customize your living space according to your preferences.
 Moreover, the housing market in the Netherlands has been relatively stable, which could potentially yield a good return on investment in the future.
 On the other hand, renting might be a better option if you're not planning to stay long-term or if you prefer flexibility.
 Renting doesn't require a large upfront cost like a down payment, and it often includes maintenance costs, which can make budgeting easier.
 It also allows you to move without the hassle of selling a property.
 However, it's important to consider that rental prices can be high in popular areas like Bergen aan Zee, and you won't build equity by renting.
 In conclusion, both buying and renting have their own advantages and disadvantages.
 It's crucial to assess your financial situation, lifestyle, and future plans before making a decision.
-Consulting with a real estate professional or financial advisor could also provide valuable insights tailored to your specific situation," explained one expat living in Bergen aan Zee, The Netherlands.
+Consulting with a real estate professional or financial advisor could also provide valuable insights tailored to your specific situation," commented one expat who made the move to Bergen aan Zee.

 What cultural faux pas should I try to avoid making in Bergen aan Zee?